-In 1990 he opened Speed Limit Records, his own vinyl only specialist record store, selling up-front UK white labels and US & European imports to DJ’s from across the north-west.
-Through Speed Limit distribution contacts Andy had access to just about any record released at the time.
+In 1990 he opened Speed Limit Records, a specialist, vinyl only store, and via distribution contacts had access to just about any record released at the time.
 Fatefully, this was hip-hop’s ‘golden age’ and week after week he would be sent boxes full of life-changing hip-hop LP’s and 12″s by the likes of Nas, A Tribe Called Quest, Pete Rock, Diamond D, Souls of Mischief and Main Source.
-Inspired by these masterpieces, Andy bought a Commodore Amiga and started making beats.
+Inspired by these records, Andy bought a Commodore Amiga and started making beats.

-A demo found it’s way to Manchester’s Grand Central Records who signed him immediately.
-During his 8 years with the label he released the acclaimed albums ‘Cold Water Music’, ‘Hinterland’ and ‘Means of Production’, along with a number of sought after 12″s including the ‘Pacific North West EP’ and the ‘Loop Dreams Remix EP’.
+A demo found its way to Manchester’s Grand Central Records who signed him soon after.
+During his eight years with the label he released the acclaimed albums ‘Cold Water Music’, ‘Hinterland’ and ‘Means of Production’, along with a number of sought after 12″s including the ‘Pacific North West EP’ and the ‘Loop Dreams Remix EP’.

 In 2004 Andy left Grand Central and, along with Niko and ex GC label manager Iain Cooke, set up ATIC Records.
-He released the fourth Aim album ‘Flight 602’ in 2006 and toured extensively with his live band, selling out Shepherd’s Bush Empire and smashing Glastonbury along the way.
-‘Flight 602’ cemented Aim’s reputation as one of the UK’s leading underground artists, achieving a kind of cult following, whilst straddling the impossible void between creative independence and inescapability.
+He released his fourth Aim album ‘Flight 602’ in 2006 and toured extensively with his live band, selling out Shepherd’s Bush Empire and smashing Glastonbury along the way.
+‘Flight 602’ cemented Aim’s reputation as one of the UK’s leading underground artists, achieving a kind of cult following whilst bridging the impossible void between creative independence and inescapability.

-2014 saw the release of the first ever Aim ‘best-of’ compilation. ’Drum Machines & VHS Dreams’ dropped to universal acclaim, MIXMAG called it “a timeless retrospective of [Aim’s] best beats… reminding us of the haunting crisp aesthetics and cinematic breaks and samples that defined an era,” whilst Record Collector said “as we reach the mid-point of the album, it [Cold Water Music] rises from the surrounding countryside like a national monument to melancholia.”
+2014 saw the release of Aim’s first ‘best-of’ compilation. ’Drum Machines & VHS Dreams’.
+Mixmag called it “a timeless retrospective of [Aim’s] best beats… reminding us of the haunting crisp aesthetics and cinematic breaks and samples that defined an era,” whilst Record Collector lamented “as we reach the mid-point of the album, it [Cold Water Music] rises from the surrounding countryside like a national monument to melancholia.”

 To book Aim (DJ set) please email firstname.lastname@example.org